 Marketing gurus aren’t going to tell us something is high in sugar or toxic to our system so be your own detective and be one step ahead.
 Ingredient lists give an even better indication.
 The higher up on the list an ingredient is the more there is but be careful not to fall into the trap of not recognising ingredients such as sugar under other names (corn syrup, malt, evaporated cane juice etc).

 Jump over here for a full rundown on how to read food labels

 Make easy swaps from your household cleaning products to organic, non-toxic versions.
 Use glass, ceramic or stainless steel for storing or preparing foods.
 Toss the Teflon pans.
 When choosing makeup, find a clean lipstick to reduce exposure to lead, select a low-toxicity nail polish and don’t use perfumes and choose aluminium free deodorants.

 Dr. Sara Gottfried puts it bluntly.
-“All these environmental toxins put serious strain on your liver, which works similarly to a chemical treatment facility.
+“All these environmental toxins put a serious strain on your liver, which works similarly to a chemical treatment facility.
 When barraged with chemicals from the skin, airways, blood, and the gastrointestinal tract, your body, which is designed to flush out these toxins, works overtime and creates a backup of unprocessed toxins.
-Too much exposure, too large a backup, and you start to feel more symptoms, and are hit with accelerated aging and illness.”
+Too much exposure, too large a backup, and you start to feel more symptoms, and are hit with accelerated ageing and illness.”

 - Increase your detoxifying foods

 Imagine foods such as broccoli, cauliflower, brussel sprouts and bok choy as being an internal broom to your liver.
 Cruciferous vegetables help flush out old recirculating estrogens and acts as a natural detoxification.
 This is especially good news for those who suffer from menstrual symptoms, low energy, acne, or weight gain (which is due to hormone imbalances).

 - Omit processed foods